ncatlab/nlab-content/pages/8/9/0/4/4098/content.md

 * [[Max Kelly]], _Basic Concepts of Enriched Category Theory_, Cambridge University Press, Lecture Notes in Mathematics 64 (1982)
 * [[Mike Shulman]]'s answer to [*What are _all_ of the exactness properties enjoyed by stable ∞-categories?*](https://mathoverflow.net/a/267324)

+A generalisation of Street's results about left adjoints and absolute weights is proven in Proposition 6.2 of:

+* [[Richard Garner]] and [[John Power]], _An enriched view on the extended finitary monad--Lawvere theory correspondence_, Logical Methods in Computer Science 14 (2018).

 [[!redirects absolute colimits]]
 [[!redirects absolute limit]]
 [[!redirects absolute limits]]